 - You receive a handwritten letter or card from the coach or assistant

 - A college coach comes to your practice or game specifically to see you play.
 Coaches are extremely busy, and this says a lot.

 - You’ve been asked to go on an official visit to the school – an unofficial visit is good, too, but an “official” means now you’re really separating yourself from the pack.
 You can only do a total of 5 official visits and only one per school, so this is a strong sign!

 - You are being extended an offer (scholarship or not) to become a member of the team!

-As you can see, there are several nuances, and each coach is different, so even these lists are not an exact science.
+As you can see, there are several nuances.
+Each coach is different, so even these lists are not an exact science.
 Really, the best way to really know where you stand is to ask.
-Most coaches are honest and will tell you at least where along the range you are (and that’s not to say that’s necessarily where you’ll stay).
+Most coaches are honest.
+The will tell you at least where along the range you are (and that’s not to say that’s necessarily where you’ll stay).

 Every athlete starts off at the same place – trying to get seen.
-Once you’ve accomplished that and you know you are at least on their radar, you need to understand where you stand, so that you can help the process along and eventually make your way through that funnel to get your offer.
+Once you’ve accomplished that, you know you are at least on their radar.
+Then you need to understand where you stand, so that you can help the process along and eventually make your way through that funnel to get your offer.

-Until that day arrives, continue to work hard, keep your options open, and be proactive in getting yourself connected with your potential schools.
+Until that day arrives, continue to work hard and keep your options open.
+Be proactive in getting yourself connected with your potential schools.
 The time to get started on this is now.